 Origins of the paleo cinnamon coffee cake:

 I actually used to be a huge fan of the cinnamon coffee cake at Starbucks as a little kid.
 I would ask for a slice of that with my kid’s “coffee” (a.k.a.
-I would ask for coffee and my mom would order me a kid’s hot chocolate and tell me it was coffee!
-I wanted to be a cool kid haha!).
+I would ask for coffee and my mom would order me a kid’s hot chocolate and tell me it was coffee… I thought I was very adult, but now that I am an adult, I just want to go back to the hot chocolate days hahaha!
+I kid, I kid…sorta 😉 ).

 While my tastebuds have matured to like a little less BAM with the sweetness, I do enjoy a really good sweet treat every now and again!